cybersharmaji/Online-Student-Clearance-System/sql_injection_time.md

  - CWE-89: SQL Injection
  - CERT Oracle Secure Coding Standard for Java

-The severity of this vulnerability is HIGH, and immediate remediation is recommended as it poses a serious threat to the system's data security.
+The severity of this vulnerability is ***HIGH***, and immediate remediation is recommended as it poses a serious threat to the system's data security.

 Mitigation Timeline: